carter-yagemann/ARCUS/docs/scaling-arcus.md

 2. Run `setup-host.sh` for each host.
 Ex: `./setup-host.sh server.example.org git@git.repo.com:user/my-repo.git`

-3. Write a hosts file at `tools/angr/gnu-parallel/hosts`.
+3. Write a hosts file at `tools/angr/scripts/gnu-parallel-analysis/hosts`.
 See GNU Parallel's documentation for more details.

-4. Place all the traces you want to analyze in one directory and then navigate to where you want the results to be stored (ideally, another empty directory).
-(Note: you may want to use `tools/pt/cmppath` to filter out similar traces`)
+4. Place all the traces you want to analyze in one directory and then navigate to where you want the results to be stored (ideally, another empty directory). **Note:** you may want to use `tools/pt/cmppath` to filter out similar traces.

 5. Run `run.sh`.